pryley/star-rating.js/README.md

 ### initialText:

 This string value determines the initial text when no value is selected.
+This has no effect if `showText` is set to false.

+### showText:

+This boolean value determines whether or not the rating text is shown.

 ## Build